biscuitboost/yourbanger-fe/src/data/post/retirement-gift-ideas.md

   - career tributes
 author: YourBanger.com Team
 metadata:
-  title: "Retirement Gift Ideas That Honor Their Legacy | YourBanger.com"
+  title: "AI Retirement Songs & Gift Ideas | YourBanger.com"
-  description: "Looking for retirement gift ideas beyond the gold watch?
-These meaningful gifts celebrate decades of work and the exciting freedom ahead."
+  description: "Create an AI retirement song in 2 minutes for $19.99.
+Honor their legacy with custom songs about their career journey, impact, and the freedom ahead."
 ---

 ## Beyond the Gold Watch